-10 Things You Need to Know about Pet Travel
+10 More Things to Know about Pet Travel

-You cannot just show up for your flight with your pet in your purse; reservations are required and most airlines require you to phone them in.
-Plus, usually you must travel with your pet, too, even if he’s parked in cargo.
-There is such a thing as an unaccompanied minor, but they must be human.
+You cannot just show up for your flight with a pet in a purse; reservations are required and most airlines require you to phone them in.
+Call sooner rather than later since most airlines limit the number of in-cabin pets.

 2. Not All Pets can Fly in the Cabin

 If your pet is too big, he won’t be allowed to travel in the cabin.
-Although some airlines don’t list height or weight restrictions, they all say the pets carrier must be able to fit under the seat in front of you, and it must be large enough so the animal can stand up and turn around in it.
-In other words, Bobo the Lab will travel in cargo.
-Or will he?
+Some airlines list height and weight restrictions (15 lbs. or less is typical) and all say the pet’s carrier must fit under a seat and be large enough so the animal can stand up and turn around.

 3. Not All Pets can Fly in Cargo

-Some airlines refuse to carry animals as cargo or checked-baggage in any case, including AirTran, Frontier, JetBlue, Southwest, Spirit and Virgin America.
-If you have a big animal, you’ll have to fly one of the legacy carriers.
-Or try Pet Airways (for animals only).
+Some airlines refuse to carry animals as cargo or checked-baggage, including Frontier, JetBlue, Southwest, Spirit and Virgin America.
+In other words, if you have a big animal, you may have to fly one of the large legacy carriers.

-Some airlines only accept cats and dogs; Frontier for example specifically excludes spiders and reptiles, and Delta’s website which notes that “primates, including lemurs, monkeys, orangutans, gorillas, and chimpanzees will not be permitted (excluding service animals)” which begs the question, where does one find a service orangutan?
+Some airlines only accept cats and dogs; Frontier for example specifically excludes spiders and reptiles, and Delta’s website which notes that “primates, including lemurs, monkeys, orangutans, gorillas, and chimpanzees will not be permitted (excluding service animals).”
+Wait – service orangutan??

 6. Weather Matters

-Another increasingly common restriction is weather, or to be more precise, temperature.
-For example, American Airlines will not accept pets as cargo when “the current or forecasted temperature is above 85 degrees Fahrenheit (29.4 C) below 45 degrees Fahrenheit (7.2 C) at any location on the itinerary.”
+An increasingly common restriction is weather, or to be more precise, temperature extremes.
+For example, American Airlines will not accept pets as cargo when “the current or forecasted temperature is above 85 degrees Fahrenheit” (29.4 C) or “below 45 degrees Fahrenheit (7.2 C) at any location on the itinerary.”
 Know before you go, or your animal will be turned away.

 7. Paperwork from the Vet Matters

-Many airlines require papers from the veterinarian showing your dog is up to date on shots and in good health; if you don’t have this documentation, you may be out of luck.
+Many airlines require papers from the veterinarian showing your pet is up to date on shots and in good health; if you don’t have this documentation, the pet may not fly.

 8. The Pet Carrier You Use Matters

-Most airlines have specific size requirements for carriers depending on the breed, and they may insist it be constructed out of certain materials as well.
-Plus, some airlines ask you to include written information on the physical carrier including pet’s name and flight itinerary.
+Most airlines have specific size requirements for carriers depending on the breed of dog, and may insist carriers be constructed out of certain materials as well.
+Plus, some airlines ask you to embed written information on the physical carrier such as the pet’s name and flight itinerary.
+Know your carrier requirements!

 9. Where You Travel Matters

-International and even some domestic travel plans may hold pitfalls for pets.
-For example, Hawaii has extremely tough regulations regarding pet entry, and if your pet does not meet all requirements including specific vaccinations, the animal could be in for a 120 day quarantine period or turned away altogether.
+International and certain domestic itineraries can hold pitfalls for pets.
+For example, Hawaii has extremely tough regulations regarding pet entry, and if your pet does not meet all requirements including having specific vaccinations, the animal could be in for a 120 day quarantine period or turned away altogether.

 For European Union countries, pets may be required to have tattoos or microchip.
-See the U.S. State Department website for more on taking a pet overseas.
+See the U.S. State Department website for more information about taking a pet overseas.